The Snow Queen 3: Fire and Ice: Box office

 Wizart Animation announced that as of 8 April 2017, Russian Animation Day, The Snow Queen 3: Fire and Ice became the highest-grossing Russian film in foreign box office.
 The third installment, added $26,000 from just thirteen Canadian cinemas to its earnings, bringing its worldwide total (excluding Russia) to $20.28 million.
 The previous overseas box office record for a Russian film was Mongol (2007), a co-production of Russia, Germany and Kazakhstan which brought in $20.27 million outside Russia.
 In South Korea, the film attained the status of the best start of an independent animation studio in 2017 with a collection of $2.39 million.

 According to the Press Service of Wizart Animation, preliminary results from five weeks in Bulgaria, demonstrated the film had the best start among independent animation studios in the last twenty years as it entered the top-ten box-office hits.
 The film was a box office hit in Poland.
 It went to the top charts at the box-office in the Czech Republic and Slovakia, as it released in 215 film theaters.
 The box-office resulted in 144 thousand euros.
 As noted by representatives of distribution company Cinemart, “these are the best numbers in the history of screenings of all the parts of the franchise in Czechia and Slovakia in the premier weekend."
 The film demonstrated great performance in Turkey.
 Released on 24 February 2017, within 253 theatrical screens, the film attracted more viewers than its prequels.

-The cartoon became the biggest-selling Russian box-office hit in China earning $11.55 million (CN¥72.09M yuan) and slightly pulling ahead of World War II blockbuster Stalingrad (2013).
+The cartoon became the highest-grossing Russian film in China earning $11.55 million (CN¥72.09M yuan) and slightly pulling ahead of Stalingrad (2013).
 The opening was $2.74 million (a record for Russian animation).
 Following the results of the first weekend starting from 5 April 2018, the third part of The Snow Queen took the third place in the top of the Chinese box-office.
 Due to the popular demand, the theatrical run of the Snow Queen 3 was officially extended by Chinese film regulators.
 The film stayed in the theaters until June 2018, coinciding with the National Children's Day.
 As a comparison, an average theatrical release in China generally lasts for about a month.
 Adding the overseas performance, the film had a total gross of $24.6 million.
 The film was awarded the "Blockbuster" recognition as the highest-grossing Russian film at the Western market in 2018, and occupies sixth in rankings of Kingsboro based on all animated films of all independent studios in the world, that were running in theaters in 2017-2018.
 The profit was four times the budget (rubles).
 Together with the rental in Russia, the cartoon earned about $30 million.